 Day 3

-We take a short drive to the lovely town of Sintra.
+Sintra - We take a short drive to the lovely town of Sintra.
 Perched on a spectacular hillside with panoramic views towards the nearby Atlantic coast, where Henry the Navigator grew up and doubtless gazed out to sea not knowing where his destiny was eventually to lead him.

 Famous for its Royal Palace, once the residences of the Portuguese monarchy, today it’s a wonderful museum with grand rooms, priceless collections including portraits of Charles II of England, and reflections of its Moorish ancestry plus more modern styles.
 Entrance fees to the Royal Palace are included.

 Many will be buzzing with the sound of ‘fado’ – a unique and infectious musical mix evolved from traditional folk, colonial African and Brazilian styles.
-Don’t leave Lisbon without experiencing this.

 Day 4

-Continuing north, we reach Coimbra, renowned for its impressive Roman aqueduct striding across the city.
+Coimbra University - Continuing north, we reach Coimbra, renowned for its impressive Roman aqueduct striding across the city.
 But it’s most famous for its historic university, one of Europe’s oldest along with Salamanca, Bologna and the Sorbonne.
-Once Portugal’s capital, Coimbra became a major cultural centre in the Middle Ages with the university at its heart and it’s not hard to imagine the cloak-clad learned of the age wandering its tiny medieval streets little changed since that time.

-With its charming Moorish quarter and pleasant squares, Coimbra is a lovely place in which to immerse yourself in the old city’s labyrinth-like lanes.
 This afternoon we’re privileged to enjoy a visit to the university, a wonderful seat of learning, with entrance fees included.
 Its superb library is rich in baroque gilt work and houses a staggering 300,000 volumes.
 Situated on a hill, the views are stunning.

-Later this afternoon, we continue to Porto, where we stay for three nights in either the four-star Royal Bridges Hotel, or the four-star superior Sheraton Hotel and Spa.
+Later this afternoon, we continue to Porto, where we stay for three nights.

 Day 5

-Set on the Douro estuary and once Roman, Porto’s wealth derived from its knowledge of the sea routes to India.
+Porto - Set on the Douro estuary and once Roman, Porto’s wealth derived from its knowledge of the sea routes to India.
 Spices, silks and other fine goods made the fortunes used to build today’s city – Portugal’s second largest.
 Our tour unveils its surprising, as well as the major sights.
 You’ll experience the splendid Praca da Ribeira square, with its characteristic tiled town houses and fine views to the wine lodges across the river.

 You’ll see the imposing Dom Luis Bridge and the tangled lanes of the medieval quarter.
 You’ll gaze up at the city’s imposing fortress, its fine cathedral and baroque Clerigos Tower.
 One of the six bridges over the river was designed by Gustav Eiffel - and you can immediately see the connection with his more famous Parisian creation!